Slovenia officially takes over its pavilion at Dubai Expo

 He noted that foreign companies had been enabled to fully own companies in the UAE.
 "The UAE wants to become a commercial hub and a springboard for the Indian and African markets, which is also an opportunity for Slovenia," he added.

-Počivalšek will wrap up his visit to the country on Wednesday by visiting the Slovenian trailer producer Gorica Group, which is seated in Dubai.
+Počivalšek will wrap up his visit to the country on Wednesday by visiting the Slovenian trailer producer Gorica Group, which is headquartered in Dubai.